Up to 60% off worldwide car hires

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Hawaii is a popular holiday spot for Aussies and offers some of the most diverse driving experiences in the world.
+Hawaii is a popular holiday spot for Aussies and there's no better way to experience its landscape than by roadoffers some of the most diverse driving experiences in the world.
 You may be considering hiring a car during your stay to ensure that you have the opportunity to experience everything this beautiful island destination has to enjoy.

 If you’re thinking of taking a road trip across Hawaii, help is at hand.
 We've hunted down the best car hire deals that will allow you take it all in at your own pace.

 We've also got the info on everything you need to know: important road rules, which rental companies operate in Hawaii and some handy car insurance tips too.

 FAQs about car hire in Hawaii

 Do I need an International Driving License to drive in Hawaii?

 No, Australians are fine to drive in Hawaii as long as you hold a valid Australian driving licence, providing you have or obtain appropriate insurance cover.

 I'm on a provisional license.
 Can I drive in the Hawaii?